web-development/web-development-textbook/README.md

 Same as before: fork the repository https://github.com/web-development/web-development-textbook

-install nanoc on your computer.
+install the staic site builder nanoc on your computer.

 run nanoc in the root folder like so: